szikoramarci/websocket-app/README.md

 - [Technical Architecture & Design Decisions](#-technical-architecture--design-decisions)
 - [Running Tests](#-running-tests)

-## 📦 Requirements
+## Requirements & Used Technologies

-Make sure you have the following installed:
+To run or contribute to this project, make sure you have the following installed.
+This list also reflects the core technologies used in the application.

 | Tool        | Version         |
 |-------------|------------------|